Telephone: 01322 285885

 The milk we serve the children at Dimples is organic because it contains higher levels of vitamin E, Omega 3, essential fatty acids and antioxidants which help beat infections.

 Children should be allowed to be children.
 The child is at the centre of everything that we do and children are given every opportunity to follow activities that interest them and to learn through play.
 We follow the framework of the EYFS (Early Years Foundation Stage) which supports a play based approach.
 There has been much in the press about the new ‘baby curriculum’ and there are fears that many nurseries will revert to a ‘worksheet’ ethos where children are taught by rote where they sit at desks and are forced to write and begin to read.
 We WILL NOT be one of these nurseries.
 We cannot endorse the importance of play enough.
 We are not being lazy and opting for the easier approach.
-Our children will not be behind children who attend nurseries who offer the ‘worksheet approach’, In fact, research shows that children who follow their interests are more engaged and they learn more.
+Our children will not be behind children who attend nurseries who offer the ‘worksheet approach’.
+We receive very high feedback from primary schools that when children arrive they are independent and capable children who are ready and willing to learn.
+In fact, research shows that children who follow their interests are more engaged and they learn more.
 Children have more opportunities to be creative, they develop their problem solving skills, they have high levels of well being and their involvement is higher.
 In short, we have happy, stimulated children who learn skills for lifelong learning.
 They are confident, happy, independent and motivated.

 This is a main focus at Dimples.
 Think back to your own childhood, what is your happiest childhood memory.
 Whenever we ask this question we are usually given an answer that involves playing outdoors: on a bike, climbing a tree, kicking a ball, sledging.
 Children learn ‘real things’ when they play outside.
 They learn concepts such as enormous and small.
 When children look in a picture book at a tree and a lady bird they cannot accurately comprehend their differences in size.
 However, when outside children can look in awe at an enormous tree and in wonder at a lady bird on their hand.
 They can feel the effects of trekking to the woods on their bodies as they learn about the benefits of exercise and compare colours of leaves from brown to gold to red.
 All five senses are stimulated and these are the things that really make a difference to children’s learning.